 Arizona's 3rd Congressional District is in Maricopa County and includes parts of Phoenix — the communities of south Phoenix, Laveen and Maryvale — and Glendale.
 Registered Democratic voters hold a nearly 3-to-1 edge over registered Republican voters.

-Candidate (D) Yassmin Ansari
+Candidate (D) Yassamin Ansari

 Elected to the Phoenix City Council in 2021, Ansari served as vice mayor.
-Ansari is the first Iranian-American elected to political office in Arizona.
+Ansari is the first Iranian American elected to political office in Arizona.
 She worked at the UN on a campaign aimed at hastening action to combat climate change.

 As a member of the Phoenix City Council, she advocated for an ordinance to prevent housing discrimination based on income.
 She is also a supporter of abortion rights.